azouhr/pgtwin/PROJECT_SUMMARY.md

 ## Parent Repository Updates

-### arc42/architecture.md
-- ✅ Added Section 2.1 TC-7: Two-Node Cluster constraint
-- ✅ Added Patroni comparison table
-- ✅ Removed logical replication reference in glossary
-- ✅ Updated to reflect pgtwin as 2-node focused solution

-**Note**: Parent repository still contains original pgsql-ha and comprehensive development history.
-The pgtwin directory is a clean, production-ready extraction.
+The pgtwin directory is a clean, production-ready extraction from the parent repository which contains original pgsql-ha and comprehensive development history.

 ---